tikv/rfcs/text/2018-10-25-tikv-client-rust.md

 - Transaction

-    Like the Transaction in SQL, a Transaction symbolizes a series of read and write operations performed within the Client.
+    Like Transaction in SQL, a Transaction in TiKV symbolizes a series of read and write operations performed within the service.
 Internally, a Transaction consists of a Snapshot for reads, and a buffer for all writes.
 The default isolation level of a Transaction is Snapshot Isolation.

 To use the Transactional Key-Value API, take the following steps: